 Third-party software licenses are classified as enterprise server-based software licenses or desktop software licenses, and desktop licenses are further classified by the type of customer and whether the licenses are bulk licenses or individual licenses.
 The Company's obligations as the seller for each class differ based on its reseller agreements and whether its customers are government or non-government customers.
 Revenue from enterprise server-based sales to either government or non-government customers is usually recognized in full at a point in time based on when the customer gains use of the full benefit of the licenses, after the licenses are implemented.
 If the transaction prices of the performance obligations related to implementation and customer support for the individual contract is material, these obligations are recognized separately over time, as performed.
 Revenue for desktop software licenses for government customers is usually recognized on a gross basis at a point in time, based on when the customer's administrative contact gains training in and beneficial use of the administrative portal.
-Revenue for bulk desktop software licenses for non-government customers is usually recognized on a gross basis at a point in time, based on when the customer's administrative contact gains training in and beneficial use of the administrative portal.
-For desktop software licenses sold on an individual license basis to non-government customers, where the Company has no obligation to the customer after the third-party makes delivery of the licenses, the Company has determined it is acting as an agent, and the Company recognizes revenue upon delivery of the licenses only for the net of the selling price and its contract costs.
+Revenue for desktop software licenses sold on an individual license sate route customer's administrative contact gains training in and beneficial use of the customer's administrative contact gains training in and beneficial use of the administrative contact gains training in and beneficial use of the customer's administrative contact gains training in and beneficial use of the customer's administrative contact gains training in and beneficial use of the customer's administrative contact gains training in and beneficial use of the administrative contact gains training in and beneficial use of the administrative contact gains training in and beneficial use of the customer's administrative contact gains training in and beneficial use of the customer's administrative contact gains training in and beneficial use of the customer's administrative portal.
+For desktop software licenses, the Company has determined it